Learning and Memory: From Brain to Behavior

 By the end of the course, students will be able to:

-There are no prerequisites for this class.
+There are no prerequisites for this course, but a strong interest or some background in the subject material is expected.
 There will be a thorough overview of the psychological basis of learning and memory and the foundations of behavior that will allow students from different backgrounds and disciplines to gain the necessary familiarity with basic psychology and neuroscience concepts.